-WELCOME TO THE WCSU COUNSELING CENTER
+WELCOME TO WCSU COUNSELING SERVICES

-The WCSU Counseling Center offers free and confidential services to the university community.
+The WCSU Counseling Services offers free and confidential services to the university community.
 We are located at the Midtown Campus in the Student Center in Room 222.
 Daily business hours are M-F 8:30 am-4:30 pm (Closed 12-1 pm).
 Main number 203-837-8690.

 March 20, 2020